Andrei-d6/Quadtree/README.md

 An application that uses quadtrees for compression, decompression, mirroring and overlaying ppm pictures.

----

 # Idea

-For the purpose of this program the images are considered to be sqared with a width and height equal to a power of 2.
+For the purpose of this program the images are considered to be squared with a width and height equal to a power of 2.

 The root of the tree represents a squre and the 4 children of the root correspond to the 4 squares that make up the entire image.

 <img src="Imagini/README_Images/quadtree1.png" />

-As long as a child does not contain pixels with a mean color below a certain threshold, it can not represent a leaf node and therefor it has to be split up into another 4 nodes.
+As long as a child does not contain pixels with a mean color below a certain threshold, it can not represent a leaf node and therefore it has to be split up into another 4 nodes.
 We repeat this idea unit all the leaf nodes have pixels with a mean color that corresponds to the selected compression threshold.

 The mean color of the pixels is calculated using the following formula